This Easy Vegan Pecan Pie is just what your dessert table needs! Made with just 8 healthier ingredients and ready in under and hour!

-We’re officially one week away from Thanksgiving!
+We’ve officially entered Thanksgiving week!
 Can you tell I’m excited?

 Many people steer clear of this nutty dessert due to it’s reputation of being sickly sweet.
 Like so saccharine that you can only stomach a couple of bites.
-I am happy to report that is not the case today!
+Thankfully, that is not the case today.

 There is a relatively low amount of added sugar as well (comparatively), which helps keep this pie in the delectable-but-not-sickly dessert realm.